RitanshRajput/React75/README.md

 ### 8. Dice Roll Game
 *Project Description: The Dice Roll Game is a luck-testing game.
 Select a number and roll the dice.
 If the selected number and the dice number match, you gain 2 points.
 If they differ, 1 point will be deducted.
 Test your luck and see how many points you can score in this interactive and entertaining dice game.*
 > [ link to Dice Roll Game](https://react75-dice-roll-game-8-uh6hendty-ritanshrajput.vercel.app/)

+### 9. FoodHub
+*Project Description: FoodHub is a delightful food page where users can explore a variety of food options.
+Feeling indecisive about what to have for breakfast, lunch, or dinner?
+Click to get a suggestion!
+The app also features a search option for users to find their favorite foods easily.
+Discover and enjoy a world of culinary delights in FoodHub.*